NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 ![Android Placeholder](../media/screenshots/ios/hs-17.png  ':size=350')

-**Step 9:** The setup should now be complete, it'll submit the details of the Hotspot to the Helium network and then within 15 minutes confirm it's added to the network.
+**Step 9:** The setup should now be complete, it'll submit the details of the Hotspot to the Helium network and then in approximately 15 minutes confirm it's added to the network.

 ![Android Placeholder](../media/screenshots/ios/hs-18.png  ':size=350')